Asymptotic distribution for pairs of linear and quadratic forms at integral vectors: Passage to dynamics on the space of unimodular lattices in

-\begin{proof} This proposition is analogous to Lemma 3.6 in \cite{EMM}, and a special case of Lemma 5.1 in \cite{Sar} where the number of linear forms is set to be one, and the matrix $g$ to the identity.
-Let us point out that the value of the quadratic form denoted by $a$ is assumed to be fixed and is not included as one of the arguments of $J_f$.
-However, the proof works uniformly for all values of $a$. \end{proof}
+\begin{proof} This proposition is analogous to Lemma 3.6 in \cite{EMM}, and a special case of Lemma 5.1 in \cite{Sar}, where the number of linear forms is set to be one, and the matrix $g$ to the identity.
+Let us point out that the function $J_f$ in Lemma 5.1 in \cite{Sar} also depends on the value of quadratic form ($\zeta$ for us), but is not part of the notation. \end{proof}

 \begin{proposition} Let $f$ be a continuous bounded function on $\RR^{n}_+$ with compact support.
 For every $ \epsilon>0$ and $ g_0 \in G$, the following inequality holds for sufficiently large values of $t$: